MURDriverless/HuskyControl/husky_mpcc/README.md

 4. Clone this repo, replace everything except for External folder.

 ## To Do
-1. Test if setting soft constraint on w will result in better performance compared to hard bounding constraint.
+1. Test on more complex tracks.
-2. Physical Testing tunings.
-3. Test transition from Slow Lap in sim, then in real life.
+2. Physical Testing tunings, then test transition in real life.
-4. Lap Count, stop after 9 laps assuming 1 slow lap.
-5. Husky Sim can probably directly load models and world from mursim package, not sure how.
+3. Husky Sim can probably directly load models and world from mursim package, not sure how.
+Will invetigate if have time.